SumoLogic/sumologic-documentation/docs/dashboards-new/set-custom-time-ranges.md

 You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.

-Dashboard panels are limited to a 32-day maximum time range for regular queries, while the scheduled view queries have no time range limit.
+Dashboard panels are limited to a 32-day maximum time range for regular queries, whereas the scheduled view queries have no time range limit.

 ### Set a predefined time range